InfernoDigital/RoboHands-UnityXR/README.md

 This package includes a custom hand model, rewritten hand presence script, custom designed animation controller, and several prefabs.

+Look at this gallery for some examples of the hand poses included in the package - https://imgur.com/gallery/ub7G5VO

 If you make changes to the included .blend file (where the model was rigged) then make sure to export the Blender project to the included fbx file so animations don't break.

 Installation instructions -